Wang-Zhaowei/PAMPred/Readme.md

 # PAMPred
-Combining the weighted ensemble learning with particle swarm optimization to predict plant antimicrobial non-conventional peptides
+PAMPred: A hierarchical evolutionary ensemble framework for identifying plant antimicrobial peptides

 ## Introduction
 Motivation:

-Accumulating evidences suggested that non-conventional peptides play a crucial role in biological immune regulation, growth and development stages.
-Recently, the study of antimicrobial activity of plant non-conventional peptides has attracted significant attentions in the bioinformatics field.
-However, there is no computational method proposed to identify antimicrobial non-conventional peptides.
+Antimicrobial peptides (AMPs) play a crucial role in plant immune regulation, growth and development stages, which have attracted significant attentions in recent years.
+As the wet-lab experiments are laborious and cost-prohibitive, it is indispensable to develop computational methods to discover novel plant AMPs accurately.

 Results:

-In this study, a novel weighted ensemble learning framework combined with an improved particle swarm optimization (PSO) algorithm, named PAMPred, was presented for antimicrobial non-conventional peptide prediction.
-To address the existing imbalance classification problem, a cluster-based resampling method was developed to construct multiple balanced subsets.
-Moreover, the improved particle swarm optimization (PSO) algorithm and the dynamic ensemble pruning approach were applied to optimise the weights and combination of basic learners in the framework to boost the predictive capability.
+In this study, we presented a hierarchical evolutionary ensemble framework, named PAMPred, which consisted of a multi-level heterogeneous architecture to identify plant AMPs.
+Specifically, to address the existing class imbalance problem, a cluster-based resampling method was adopted to build multiple balanced subsets.
+Then, several peptide features including sequence information-based and physicochemical properties-based features were fed into the different types of basic learners to increase the ensemble diversity.
+For boosting the predictive capability of PAMPred, the improved particle swarm optimization (PSO) algorithm and dynamic ensemble pruning strategy were used to optimise the weights at different levels adaptively.
+Furthermore, extensive ten-fold cross-validation and independent testing experiments demonstrated that PAMPred achieved excellent prediction performance and generalization ability, and outperformed the state-of-the-art methods.
+The results also indicated that the proposed method could serve as an effective auxiliary tool to identify plant AMPs, which is conducive to explore the immune regulatory mechanism of plants.

 ## Dataset

-In this paper, the experimentally verified potential antimicrobial non-conventional peptides of the maize inbred line B73 derived from the studies of Professor Wu Liuji and her colleagues.
-For the negative samples, we firstly downloaded the RNA sequences of the maize inbred line B73 including microRNAs (miRNAs), long non-coding RNAs (lncRNAs), etc from the Ensembl Plants website (http://ftp.ensemblgenomes.org/pub/plants/release-41/fasta/zea_mays).
-Then, the small ORFs between the start and the stop codons upon the ncRNAs, which have been considered not to be translated into peptides, were mined and translated into small peptides.
+In this study, the plant AMP sequences (positive samples) are collected from PlantPepDB database.
+For the negative samples, there are few experimentally validated plant non-AMPs reported in literatures and public repositories.
+Therefore, in addition to PlantPepDB, we downloaded plant non-AMP sequences from Uniprot database.
+To avoid the classification bias caused by sequence homology and redundancy, the CD-HIT program  with a threshold of 0.9 was applied on both the positive and negative datasets.
+After preprocessing, the final dataset included 379 positive samples and 4115 negative samples, which was further divided into the benchmark training dataset and the independent testing dataset to evaluate the prediction performance and generalization ability of PAMPred and other available methods.

 ## Usage